ieeeWang/DL-open-course-resources/README.md

 **Create a new repository**
 The easiest way to create a new repo is to click some buttons on the GitHub website, refer to [here](https://docs.github.com/en/github/getting-started-with-github/quickstart/create-a-repo).

-To build a "connection" between the local folder and remote repo, we open the terminal of VS code, type
+To build a "connection" between the local folder and remote repo, we open the terminal of VS code, type:
 ```
 git clone xxx (the address copied from your github repo on GitHub website)
 ```

 **Upload all folders and files from local**
-Now, we can copy all folders/files that need to be uploaded into xxx folder
+Now, in a local end, we can copy all folders/files that need to be uploaded into xxx folder.
+Then, upload them to the target repo by:
 ```
 cd xxx
 git add . # . represents all files